Is breast augmentation surgery considered to be a safe procedure?

 Not every doctor that implants breast prosthesis in Australia is a qualified surgeon.
 Sadly, some of them pass themselves off as ‘surgeons’ despite not having undergone Medical Board recognised specialist plastics training.
 Despite widespread media regarding the potentially catastrophic consequences of choosing an unqualified surgeon to perform surgery, patients still tell us they’re confused about the difference between a ‘qualified’ and ‘unqualified’ surgeon.
 Choosing a RACS qualified, specialist plastic surgeon (denoted by the ‘FRACS Plast’ after their name) who understands the latest breast enhancement options, techniques and trends is the best place to start.
 You can locate qualified plastic surgeons in your area here.
 Your plastic surgeon will be an excellent resource to help you better understand the differences between implant types, and to create a customised surgical plan that is designed to meet your individual needs.

 The current data available to plastic surgeons indicates that breast augmentation surgery is a safe procedure, provided sensible measures are taken by both patient and surgeon to reduce any known risks.
 But if you are going to embark upon breast augmentation surgery, it has to be something you feel 100% confident and safe undertaking.
 If you have doubts or feel anxious about the risks, I recommend waiting.
 Perhaps do more research, get a second or third opinion from other plastic surgeons and talk to women who have implants.
-Delaying surgery until you feel totally comfortable with your decision is some your surgeon will support - and something you’ll never regret!
+Delaying surgery until you feel totally comfortable with your decision is something your surgeon will support - and something you’ll never regret!

 Ask us your breast augmentation question!